-Information processing is the process of changing or converting information into meaningful form.
-Information is a processed, organized or classified data which is useful for the receiver.
-Information is the processed data which may be used “as is” or may be put to use along with more data or information.
+Information processing is the process of changing or converting information into meaningful information.
+It is processed, organized or classified data which is useful for the receiver.
+Information is the processed data which may be used “as it is” or may be put to use along with more data or information.
 The receiver of information takes actions and decisions based on the information received.
 Collected data must be processed to get meaning out of it, and this meaning is obtained in the form of information.
-Further information is considered useful & meaningful only if has these characteristics
+Information processing is read as a part of other topics such as information processing theory, information visualization, information science, information technology, data science and statistics, etc. Further information is useful & meaningful only if it has these characteristics:

 - Timely − Information should be available when required, a delay in obtaining information renders it useless.